A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Limitations and Future Work

 \section{Limitations and Future Work}

-As we have discussed and demonstrated, CPM is a powerful tool for solving surface PDEs since it provides a unified framework for general surface characteristics, general surface representations, and general PDEs.
-Our work extends CPM to solve surface PDEs with interior boundary conditions (Dirichlet and zero-Neumann) while obtaining up to second-order accuracy.
-The ability to enforce IBCs enables CPM to be applied to many PDE-based geometry processing tasks and applications, which were not previously possible.
+As we have discussed and demonstrated, CPM is a powerful tool for solving manifold PDEs since it provides a unified framework for general manifold characteristics, general manifold representations, and general PDEs.
+Our work extends CPM to solve manifold PDEs with interior boundary conditions (Dirichlet and zero-Neumann) while obtaining up to second-order accuracy.
+The ability to enforce IBCs enables CPM to be applied to many PDE-based geometry processing tasks and applications which were not previously possible.
 Additionally, we have developed a runtime and memory-efficient implementation allowing for the treatment of higher-detail surfaces without specialized hardware.
-To encourage wider adoption of CPM, we will make the code for our framework publicly available, upon acceptance of this paper.
+To encourage wider adoption of CPM, we have made the code for our framework publicly available at \url{https://github.com/nathandking/cpm-ibc}.
 Below, we outline some of CPM's existing limitations and describe a few exciting directions for future work.